SeedCompany/cord-api-v3/.github/ISSUE_TEMPLATE/bug-report-template.md

 3. Scroll down to '....'
 4. See error

-**Please give the commit short hash of the API and Front End repo if you are able to** Run `git rev-parse --short HEAD` in each repo to retrieve the commit hash
+**Please give the commit short hash of the API and Front End repo if you are able to**.
+Run `git rev-parse --short HEAD` in each repo to retrieve the commit hash.
 API:
 FE:

 **Expected and Actual Results**
 Outline of the outcome of the test and the expected behavior.